How do I find the user manual, the data sheet or the description for a given product? (0.1.1)

 Is Kniel certified according to DIN EN ISO 9001?
 Where do I find the DIN EN ISO 9001 certificate for download?
 (0.5.3)

 Kniel is certified according to DIN EN ISO 9001.
-Download the current version (in german and english) as PDF when you choose the item Documentation → sub item Our current ISO 9001 certificate in the main menu above.
+You find our current certificate (in german and english) as PDF when you choose the item Documentation → sub item Our current ISO 9001 certificate in the main menu above.

 Is it mandatory to connect the „Extern ON/OFF“-input?
 (1.1.1)

 No, it isn't.
 The „Extern ON/OFF“-input need not be connected if the functionality is not needed.